codewithIsha/nmt-eng-bodo/README.md

 # 🔤 NMT-ENG-BODO — Neural Machine Translation for English ↔️ Bodo

+---

+> ✨ "Languages should not be barriers.
+This model is a step toward empowering linguistic diversity through machine translation."

+---

 > 🧠 A transformer-based NMT system to bridge the language gap for the low-resource Bodo language using state-of-the-art deep learning techniques.

 ---